VertaAI/modeldb/README.md

 1. backend : If you are interested in `Java` development or are interested in database design using technologies like `Hibernate` and `Liquibase` please take a look at [backed README](backend/README.md) for setup and development instructions.
 1. client : If you are interested in `Python` or `Scala` development or are interested in building examples notebooks on various ML frameworks logging data to Modeldb please take a look at [client CONTRIBUTING](client/CONTRIBUTING.md) for contribution instructions.
 1. protos : If you are interested  in `Node`,`React` or `Redux`based development please take a look at [webapp README](webapp/README.md)

+Please reach out to us in [slack](http://bit.ly/modeldb-mlops) for any assistance in getting started with the development set up or any other feedback.

 ----